 When another website links back to a client website, that is telling Google that the content is so good that people are willing to share it.
-You can explain that authority is a vote of confidence and say the following:
+I can’t take credit for this explanation, but I once read to consider explaining authority like this:

 Another trick to explain SEO to clients: Use analogies!

-Here are a few of our other favorite ways to explain SEO to clients (we didn’t make them up, so they’re nothing new and we don’t deserve all the credit).
+Here are a couple of our other favorite ways to explain SEO to clients (we didn’t make them up, so they’re nothing new and we don’t deserve all the credit).

 - Library analogy